World map on laptop screen and wall

 About: This is an experiential learning program focused on the United Nation’s Sustainable Development Goal 13: Climate Action.
 Learn about climate action within the context of a real business environment and work as half of a pair to create a Climate Action Plan or Project for a host company located in Asia.

-Grants Available: The Faculty of Business and Law has New Colombo Plan (NCP) funding to offer to eligible students to cover the cost of this program.
+Grants Available: The Faculty of Business and Law has New Colombo Plan (NCP) funding to offer to eligible students to support their participation in this program.
 This program requires enrolment into UOW subject BUS 300 which incurs a standard tuition fee not covered by the NCP grant and which can be deferred to HECS as usual.

 Contact BAL-mobility@uow.edu.au for more information, to check your eligibility, and to apply.